Retinol Tolerance: What You Need to Know

 Retinoids unfortunately cause retinoid dermatitis in 95% of patients – this redness, flaking, and sensitivity can be unpleasant and limit patient tolerability and compliance to long-term use.
 Retinol has been reported to cause similar cellular changes to retinoids, but it is milder and has less side-effects.
 In studies comparing the two compounds, it is assumed that retinol induces the same effects but at a lower magnitude.
 The most attractive aspect is the milder side-effects.

-To increase patient compliance, treatment should be individualized.
+Treatment should be individualized to increase patient compliance, and other skincare products may be used if needed.
 For example, patients should be advised that dermatitis is normal and will appear within the first two weeks of use but subside after approximately one month of use.
 Scaling and stinging are normal and are even a good way to know that the product has been properly dosed.
 Application frequency may be adjusted by the patient to prevent these side effects, according to the recommendations of their dermatologist.

 Tips for Compliance